IBM/aspera-cli/README.md

 ### <a id="aocmanual"></a>Configuration: using manual setup

-> If you used the wizard (recommended): skip this section.
+> Note: If you used the wizard (recommended): skip this section.

 #### Configuration details